 What are your rights when you buy goods?
 When you buy something, you enter into a contract with the business who sells it to you.

-When you buy a second-hand item from someone in business, you have similar rights to when you buy a new item.
+When you buy a second-hand item from a business, you have similar rights to when you buy a new item.
 However, your rights very much depend on how much you paid for the item.

 People change their mind about things they buy all the time.
 You might buy a shirt or dress in a shop and then decide when you get home that you don’t like it, or it doesn’t fit properly.

-When you pay a deposit you are paying in part for a product (or service).
+When you pay a deposit you are paying a percentage of the price of a product or service.
 Paying a deposit shows that you intend to buy the item and it means you are entering into a contract with the business.

 If you bought something while you were abroad and you have a problem with it now, there are several things you can do.
-Remember, if you buy something from a website that is based outside of Ireland, this is not the same as buying items in person abroad.
-We have information on shopping online to help you too.
+Most countries have their own system of consumer protection, but if you bought something in another EU country you have consumer rights under EU law.